 As we previously mentioned, the X7 Pro uses a handy latching system to fold the stem bar on the deck of the scooter.

 It’s held up with springs and tightened together with a latch that comes on easily.
 You simply unlatch the stem when you want to fold it and fasten it back on when you want to use the scooter.

 Unfortunately, the handlebars of the scooter are unfoldable and you can only fold the stem bar.
 In my opinion, it’s not that big of a deal, but still, foldable handlebars are a big advantage.
 The handlebars are fairly small anyway, and the whole structure of the scooter is thin and light, so the lack of foldable handlebars doesn’t take away too much from its portability.

-Even for a budget model, the X7 Pro is very quiet and stable.
-It has a smooth ride, good maneuvering, and gives you the power you would expect from a budget-level e-scooter, if not a bit more.
+Even for a budget model, I felt like the X7 Pro was very quiet and stable.
+It provided a smooth ride, good maneuvering, and gives the power one would expect from a budget-level e-scooter, if not a bit more.

-You might occasionally hear slight rattling during your rides, which comes from the various smaller parts inside the scooter.
-It’s nothing too noisy, but it can still be a fairly noticeable thing during some rides.
+I occasionally heard slight rattling during the rides, which came from the various smaller parts inside the scooter.
+It’s nothing too noisy, but it can still be a fairly noticeable at times.

 The scooter is actually quite stable for a model that doesn’t have any suspension.

 The smoothness comes mainly from the tire pressure, which is slightly lower than on some other, similar models.
 This gives the tires a softer feel and grants better handling of uneven terrain.

 The X7 Pro scooter is not one for an offroad ride, and I never really tried it out on challenging terrains.